Thank goodness for the Internet.

 Sadly, websites we trust as gospel are not.

-Whereas doctors are masters of medical health and professors are masters of their field, sites like WebMD sell ads and are fronts for making money off the illness of its customers (without providing actual remedy, just speculation and cancer.
-Lots of cancer.).
+Whereas doctors are masters of medical health and professors are masters of their field, sites like WebMD sell ads and are fronts for making money off the illness of its customers (without providing an actual remedy, just speculation).

-In this relationship, the brand is the expert on their brand story and the agency or advisory is the expert on how to make an e-commerce or lead gen site deliver.
+In this relationship, the brand is the expert on their brand story and the agency is the expert on how to make an ecommerce site deliver.

 What happens, though, is that many brands have already self-diagnosed and prescribed their own remedy based on Internet searches and looking at competitor sites.

-With this list of features, brands send out an RFP to agencies and regrettably, many agencies willingly accept the brand’s money to deploy features without any diagnosis of the true cause of the e-commerce site’s illness or analysis of the feature set to see if it will actually cure what is hurting sales.
+With this list of features, brands send out an RFP to agencies and regrettably, many agencies happily accept the brand’s money to deploy features without any diagnosis of the true cause of the ecommerce site’s illness or analysis of the feature set to see if it will actually cure what is hurting sales.

 Just because this is how the agency and brand relationship has always been, doesn’t mean it can’t change.
 There is a remedy.